Query Performance Prediction using Relevance Judgments Generated by Large Language Models: Experimental setup

 \subsection{Retrieval approaches}

-We consider BM25~\cite{robertson2009probabilistic} as a lexical ranker, and ANCE~\cite{xiong2021approximate} as a neural-based dense retriever.
+We consider BM25~\cite{robertson1995okapi} as a lexical ranker; we also consider ANCE~\cite{xiong2021approximate} and TAS-B~\cite{hofstatter2021efficiently} as neural-based dense retrievers.
 To increase the comparability and reproducibility of our paper, we get the retrieval results of both rankers using the publicly available resource from Pyserini~\citep{lin2021pyserini}.
 We get BM25's retrieval result with top-1000 retrieved items per query on the TREC-DL 19--22 datasets using the default parameters ($k1=0.9$, $b=0.4$).
 BM25's actual nDCG@10 values are 0.506, 0.480, 0.446 and 0.269 on TREC-DL 19, 20, 21 and 22, respectively.
-We get ANCE's retrieval result with top-1000 retrieved items per query on TREC-DL 19--20, using the publicly available dense vector index of ANCE on MS MARCO V1.
-ANCE's actual nDCG@10 values are 0.645 and 0.646 on TREC-DL 19 and 20, respectively.
-We rely on the publicly available dense vector index of ANCE; at the time of writing, there is no dense vector index of ANCE publicly available on MS MARCO V2 for TREC-DL 21 and 22.\footnote{Building the dense vector index on MS MARCO V2 with over 138 million passages is resource-intensive and out of the scope of our work.}
+We get the retrieval results of ANCE and TAS-B with top-1000 retrieved items per query on TREC-DL 19--20, using the publicly available dense vector index of ANCE on MS MARCO V1.
+ANCE's actual nDCG@10 values are 0.645 and 0.646 on TREC-DL 19 and 20, respectively; TAS-B's actual nDCG@10 values are 0.721 and 0.685 on TREC-DL 19 and 20, respectively.
+We rely on the publicly available dense vector index of ANCE/TAS-B; at the time of writing, there is no dense vector index of ANCE/TAS-B publicly available on MS MARCO V2 for TREC-DL 21 and 22.\footnote{Building the dense vector index on MS MARCO V2 with over 138 million passages is resource-intensive and beyond the scope of our work.}

-\subsection{\ac{QPP} baselines}
+\subsection{QPP baselines}